ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/recruitment/recruitment-survivorship/recruitment-survivorship-mapping.md

 # Recruitment module - Survivorship protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Recruitment module - Survivorship protocol](https://linked.data.gov.au/def/nrm/f470e27d-20ed-46dc-b64a-d67b39a9dffc) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Recruitment module - Survivorship protocol](https://linked.data.gov.au/def/nrm/f470e27d-20ed-46dc-b64a-d67b39a9dffc) protocol in [Recruitment](https://linked.data.gov.au/def/nrm/4f0f0ca4-d8f7-472d-9203-f46a565ad970) module.

 Mentions of observable properties should refer to [recruitment-survivorship/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/recruitment/recruitment-survivorship/overview) for the feature type and value type information.